Imagine this scenario:

 You then rerun the model using a negative binomial model.
 Your graph now looks a lot better.

 Interestingly the length of stay is longer in a public hospital.
 But you also notice there are a fair number of people who stayed less than a full day in the private hospitals.
 This can’t be true because the minimum length of stay is 1 day.
 Your data shows the minimum length of stay is one day.

 How can this problem be solved?
 You need to use a truncated count model.
 A truncated model allows you to set the minimum count.
 In this case it is 1.
 Here is the histogram using a truncated negative binomial count model.

 From here you can now start controlling for various demographic factors.
 You may wonder why the predicted values aren’t all whole numbers.
-We will look at that in the next blog post.
+We will look at that in the next article.